 Rosy apple aphid feeding results in stunting of new growth and may cause sooty mold to develop on fruit and leave.
 As they feed, rosy apple aphids inject a toxin with their saliva that causes the leaf to curl and the fruit to be distorted.
 Of the aphid species that can be found on apple trees, the rosy apple aphid causes the most severe damage and is the most difficult aphid species to control.

 The aphid overwinters on apple trees as eggs laid on twigs, bud axils, or in bark crevices.
-The black eggs are 1/2 mm long and football shaped.
+The black eggs are 1/2 mm long and football-shaped.
 The overwintering eggs give rise to only female aphids which give birth to live young.
 Shortly after silver tip the eggs hatch.
-The nymphs' color changes from dark green to slight purplish or dull pink with variable amounts of greyish-white wax bloom.
-The aphids continue to reproduce on apple until summer, then winged forms are produced which migrate to other hosts such as dock and narrow-leaved plantain to spend the summer.
+The nymphs' color changes from dark green to slightly purplish or dull pink with variable amounts of greyish-white wax bloom.
+The aphids continue to reproduce on apples until summer, then winged forms are produced which migrate to other hosts such as dock and narrow-leaved plantain to spend the summer.
 Recent evidence, however, shows that the biology of this pest has changed and populations in orchards may no longer need to go to the alternate host plantain but can breed continuously on apple.
 In the late fall, winged forms migrate back to apples and lay eggs in bark crevices and on twigs.

 A cool, wet spring favors aphid development because it provides conditions unfavorable for parasites and predators of aphids.